jaxn-harvey/jaxn-harvey/README.md

 I'm a Junior at the University of North Alabama pursuing a Bachelor's in Information Technology.

-* 🧠  I'm learning HTML5, JQuery, SQL
+* 🧠  I'm learning HTML5, SQL

 ### Skills